Working on the Weekend

-British Open 2019: How do they determine the 36-hole cut line at Royal Portush
+British Open 2021: How the 36-hole cut is determined at Royal St. George's

-The rules for who makes the cut at Royal Portrush are similar to those at the PGA Championship: low 70 players and ties advance to play all four rounds.
-Unlike the Masters, there is no 10-stroke rule in place at the Open Championship.
-And unlike the PGA Tour, there is no potential for a second cut after 54 holes.
+The rules for who makes the cut at Royal St. George’s are similar to those at the PGA Championship: low 70 players and ties advance to play all four rounds.
+This differs from the U.S. Open, which makes the cut at low 60 and ties, and the Masters, which keeps the low 50 and ties around on the weekend.
+And there is no “10-stroke rule” in effect to help determine the British Open cut.

 As a point of reference, here’s what the British Open 36-hole cut line has been for the last 10 Opens: